BetaHuhn/worker-setup/README.md

 worker-setup deploy
 ```

 Will start the interactive deployment process.
-You will be asked to login with CloudFlare if not already logged in.
+You will be asked to login with Cloudflare if not already logged in.
 Required KV Namespaces are automatically created and you are asked to input all required secrets and environment variables.
 The final `wrangler.toml` will be generated from the template.

 ### Generate